Hamlet (Tchaikovsky)

-Shakespeare's Hamlet was the inspiration for two works by Pyotr Ilyich Tchaikovsky: the overture-fantasia Hamlet, Op.
-67, and incidental music for the play, Op.
-67a.
+Pyotr Ilyich Tchaikovsky's overture-fantasia Hamlet, op.
+67, and incidental music, op.
+67a were inspired by Shakespeare's play Hamlet.

 Overture-Fantasia, Op.
 67

 Tchaikovsky wrote the Hamlet overture-fantasia, Op.
 67, between June and 19 October 1888, overlapping the scoring of his Fifth Symphony.

 The idea of a Hamlet overture had first occurred to Tchaikovsky in 1876, as outlined in his plans in a letter to his brother Modest.
 At that time, he conceived it in three parts: